Inspiring colour editorial from MIX Magazine.

 Beyond choosing a colour palette that is harmonious, it is essential to understand how colours physically interact with one another, taking into account their level of transparency in order to enhance the overall aesthetic through either actual or simulated transparency.

 Duha Group is a global, industry leading manufacturer of innovative colour marketing tools.
 We specialise in colour matching, colour mass reproduction and colour system management.

-Want to stay up to date on global colour solutions?
-Sign up for our quarterly Colour Strategy Newsletter.
+Want to stay updated on global colour solutions?
+Sign up for our quarterly Colour Strategy Newsletter